-Poetry Editor (with Timothy Donnelly and BK Fischer) at Boston Review
+at Boston Review (with Timothy Donnelly and BK Fischer)

 “In time of crisis, we summon up our strength,” wrote poet Muriel Rukeyser.
 This collection gathers poems—from the eve of the twenty- first century to the month following Trump’s election—to mark a moment of political rupture, summoning the collective strength found in the languages of resistance and memory, subversion and declamation, struggle and hope.
 Poetry is a counterforce.
 We offer these poems to readers as Rukeyser did—“not walls, but human things, human faces.”